FrankConijn/Firefox-Quantum-Rounded-Tabs/README.md

 Customization
 -------------
 You have to be very careful with that, even if you know CSS.
 The problem is that Firefox's internal CSS rules sometimes differ from web CSS rules.
-And its logic regarding the 'document object model' differs from (valid) HTML as well.
+And its logic regarding classes and IDs differ from (valid) HTML as well.

 But you can and should change the tab text color to a light one if you want a dark theme.
 For CSS color names and codes, see https://www.w3schools.com/colors/colors_shades.asp.